Your Cart ()

 How do you bolt down a gun safe to the carpeted concrete floor?

-Before bolting it down on the ground, measure where the bolts should go through first then install for more security.
+Before bolting it down on the ground, measure where the bolts should go through first, then install them for more security.
 You will need screws or bolts for the pre-drilled holes that are gun-safe-approved.

-What is the best way to protect your carpet when placing a gun safely?
+What is the best way to safely protect your carpet when placing a gun?

-Knowing what type of gun safes you have and their weight will help you choose where in your house it should be placed on, as well as knowing how to place gun safes securely so that they won't move or budge.
+Knowing what type of gun safes you have and their weight will help you choose where they should be placed in your house and how to place them securely so they won't move or budge.

 Where should I put a gun safe in my house?

-Choose the best location that is leveled and it should provide stability.
-Make sure it will not be sitting on carpeting because gun safes can scratch the flooring or gun safes are heavy.
-A wall safe is a good choice for securing your firearm in the garage or basement.
+Choose the best location that is leveled, and it should provide stability.
+Ensure it will not be sitting on carpeting because gun safes can scratch the flooring or are heavy.
+A wall safe is good for securing your firearm in the garage or basement.
 A well-hidden and nicely finished safe that will be safe from moisture, garage heat, and theft can be installed flush on the wall behind an unheated garage door or drawer.
-Read Best Time of The Year to Buy a Gun Safe.

 Should I bolt down my gun safe?

-It is important to bolt gun safes down securely because gun safes tend to shift on carpeting.
+It is important to securely bolt gun safes down because they tend to shift on carpeting.
 Without bolting it down concrete anchors or with the wedge anchors, gun safes can scratch and damage carpets; the right screws or lag bolts that are gun-safe-approved should be used for installation purposes.

 Do I need to bolt my gun safe to the floor?

-Take into consideration what type of heavy safe you have by choosing from gun safety mats, rubber materials, wood pallets, or bricks.
-Placing gun safes on the carpeting floor can cause gun safe mats to wear out over time and scratches may occur near the gun safes that are placed on the floor.
+Consider what type of heavy safe you have by choosing from gun safety mats, rubber materials, wood pallets, or bricks.
+Placing gun safes on the carpeting floor can cause gun safe mats to wear out over time, and scratches may occur near the gun safes that are placed on the floor.

 What can I put under my gun safe to protect the floor?

-A garage mat made of rubber or vinyl will secure the garage floor from scratches and scuff marks that can be caused by placing garage shelves or garage drawers on it.
-This will also prevent harmful chemicals from seeping through the garage mats and penetrating the concrete garage floor, which causes rusting of anything that is exposed to it.
+A garage mat made of rubber or vinyl will protect the garage floor from scratches and scuff marks caused by placing garage shelves or garage drawers.
+This will also prevent harmful chemicals from seeping through the garage mats and penetrating the concrete garage floor, which causes rusting of anything exposed.

 Conclusion